tildeholmqvist/connected/README.md

 - The Log in / Register page consists of a Log in form, provided by Django Allauth.

-- The Log in / Register page contains a button allowing the user to create a new account if they don't already have one.
+- The login / Register page contains a button allowing the user to create a new account if they don't already have one.

-- The Log in / Register page contains a textbox with a short description about the page and the page's social media links, as icons.
+- The login / Register page contains a textbox with a short description about the page and the page's social media links, as icons.

 #### Sign Up